kerwal/Kerwal.TesseractNet/README.txt

 1. Reference (and copy) the Kerwal.TesseractNet.dll.
 2. Copy tesseract-debug.dll from Kerwal.TesseractNet\tesseract-3.01\vs2010\Debug.
 3. "using Kerwal.TesseractNet".
-4. Use TessBaseAPI like in C++ - with only a few differences. // TODO find and document the differences
+4. Use TessBaseAPI like in C++ - with only a few differences.
+See example below.
-	- search the net for tesseract ocr and read what's available.
-	- browse the source code - start in the 'tesseract' project.
-	- Differences:
-	*                      Kerwal.TesseractNet                *               tesseract               *
-	* TessBaseAPI::PrintVariables(String^ path, String^ mode) * TessBaseAPI::PrintVariables(FILE *fp) *
-	* // opens a file at 'path' in 'mode', calls              *                                       *
-	* // PrintVariables and closes the file.                  *                                       *

 5. Compile.
-6. Copy tessdata folder to output directory. //TODO elaborate more
+6. Copy tessdata folder to output directory. tessdata should be available from where you got tesseract-3.01.tar.gz

-To be continued...
+Example Usage
+*************
+// print the version of the Tesseract library Console.WriteLine(TessBaseAPI.Version());
+// initialize the base API
+TessBaseAPI tessBaseApi = new TessBaseAPI();
+tessBaseApi.Init("", null); // default to "eng"
+// set the image to process and retrieve a pointer to the Pix object IntPtr pix = tessBaseApi.SetImage("device-2012-01-09-210231.png");
+// set where to look for text
+tessBaseApi.SetRectangle(0, 615, 137, 31);
+// recognize and look for text - can return null string text = tessBaseApi.GetUTF8Text();
+// release the Pix object [IMPORTANT!] tessBaseApi.FreePix(pix);
+Console.WriteLine(text);
+Console.ReadKey();